Tap-Payments/goSellSDK-Android/README.md

 ### Pay Button
 ---
 <a name="start_sdk_with_pay_button"></a>
-**Pay Button** is an instance of android button view customized by tap with loader.Pay button look and feel is totally customized through SDKTrigger class.
+**Pay Button** is an instance of android button view customized by tap .Pay button look and feel is totally customized.

+Pay Button is restricted to the height of exactly **40 dp**.
+For better experience, make sure that it has enough **width** to display the content.

-If you would like to include it just initialize it through SDKTrigger class as following:
+If you would like to include it do the following:

-1. include PayButton into your layout xml
+1. include PayButton view into your layout xml
 ```android
    <company.tap.gosellapi.open.buttons.PayButtonView
         android:id="@+id/payButtonId"